Student Pre-Departure Orientation to Studying Abroad

 Working while you study and advice on internships

-…plus, much more practical guidance and support.
+…plus, some practical guidance and a lot of support.

 A network of advice